Get a Valuation

 What are My Responsibilities as a Tenant?

-• Pay rent on time to the right amount as stated in the tenancy agreement
+• Pay rent on time, and to the correct amount as stated in the tenancy agreement

 • Take care of the property and keep it in good, liveable condition